What is Telepractice?

 - Audiology services

-- Our audiologists continue to provide essential hearing aid repair services, Please call 206-543-5440 to schedule a time for a no-contact curbside drop off your hearing aid.
+- Our audiologists continue to provide essential hearing aid services, Please call 206-543-5440 to schedule a time for a no-contact curbside drop off your hearing aid.
 Except for specific scheduled appointment times, clinic staff are working from home and the Clinic is closed to the public.
 We are not able to see walk-in patients at this time.

 - Online telepractice therapy and evaluation services are being offered to help troubleshoot problems you may be having with your hearing aid.
 Please call 206-543-5440 if you have questions about these services.